-Deloitte Audit S.R.L. ("Deloitte"), with headquarters at 84-98 and 100-102 Calea Grivitei, The Mark building, 9th floor, District 1, Bucharest, audited the Issuer's consolidated and separate financial statements as at and for the year ended 31 December 2023, incorporated by reference herein.
+Deloitte Audit S.R.L. ("Deloitte"), with headquarters at 84-98 and 100-102 Calea Grivitei, The Mark building, 9th floor, District 1, Bucharest, audited the Issuer's consolidated and separate financial statements as at and for the year ended 31 December 2023 and on 31 December 2024, incorporated by reference herein.